phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

   This system is now broken.
 Our social housing programs were gutted in the '90s, leading to their present day deterioration.
 Meanwhile, post-Great Recesssion global economic conditions, in addition to unearned returns on equity for existing homeowners, have inflated housing prices beyond the reach of most young, middle and low income people.
 -->

 In 2017, a little over half of the population of the city of Toronto rents their housing, and home-ownership is out of reach for the young and those with middle and low incomes.
 Long term tenants have a legitimate interest in staying in the communities they themselves have made successful.
-Why should they be subjected to a tenancy regime that significantly disadvantages them socially, economically and politically compared to the (government subsidized) homeowning population?
+Why should they be subjected to a tenure regime that significantly disadvantages them socially, economically and politically compared to the (government subsidized) homeowning population?

 The moral argument for rent stabilization is simple: tenants deserve to, and the proper functioning of our cities requires that they, be allowed to invest and fully participate in their communities.